shved90/preact-main/README.md

 bun dev
 ```

+If you have updated CMS with new data types, you'll need to ``` bun codegen ``` to generate typescript types inside /gql folder and import them in your components.

 ## TODO

 This is very much WIP atm, here's a list of things I want to add in no particular order, for myself to keep track of.